oaklandrobotics/docs/src/projects/igvc-2024/software/jetson.md

 The Nvidia Jetson is a small computer developed for use with smart robotics.
 Specifically, the module used on Horizon is the Jetson Orin Nano 8GB.
-The module can simultaneously run compute-intensive tasks, like image processing, neural networks, or planning aglorithms without high electrical demand.
+The module can simultaneously run compute-intensive tasks, like image processing, neural networks, or planning algorithms without high electrical demand.
 An introduction, including documentation, a setup guide, and hardware specs can be found at [Jetson Orin Nano Developer Kit User Guide](https://developer.nvidia.com/embedded/learn/jetson-orin-nano-devkit-user-guide/index.html#introduction).

 ## Specs